Here we show you what to look for when buying a new set of road bike tyres; something that could give you huge performance gains

 Generally speaking, the narrower the tyres the less comfort is on offer, with decreased rolling resistance providing a faster experience for dry, summer cycling.

 Wider tyres can deliver better comfort; puncture protection and grip, mainly at the cost of weight, and are better for the wintry roads.

-Adjusting road bike tyres for summer
+Adjusting road bike tyres for the season

 Summer brings good weather, clean roads and nicer bikes so it seems ludicrous that we would stick a slow rolling and heavy-duty tyre on our bikes.